-Table 10 - L101 ICM System Roles and Responsibilities by Agency
+Table 10 - L101 ICM Roles and Responsibilities by Agency

-Agency Roles and Responsibilities during ICM Activation Roles and Responsibilities for the ICM System ADOT TOC Monitor and manage the freeway network (including DMS, traffic signals, ramp meters, vehicle detection) Coordinate with DPS and incident command Coordinate with IRU to support closures (and subsequent re-openings) Coordinate with the on-site PIO for traveler information dissemination Notify impacted agencies at the onset of an ICM response per standard procedures Document freeway management response actions in ERS/FlexCAD Participate in after-action debrief Own and manage the DSS including 24x7 use of the system, adequate staff to support the troubleshooting of the system, managing any licensing fees or maintenance contracts; and permissions control to manage the troubleshooting of the system Define permissions and notification parameters for desired ADOT users or recipients of ICM System information in the DSS Attend after-action debriefs after ICM activations Host scenario workshops to update parameters and plans in ICM System Host trainings for using the ICM System MCDOT Oversee and coordinate arterial operations, including transit, during ICM events.
+Agency Roles and Responsibilities during ICM Activation Roles and Responsibilities for the ICM ADOT TOC Monitor and manage the freeway network (including DMS, traffic signals, ramp meters, vehicle detection) Coordinate with DPS and incident command Coordinate with IRU to support closures (and subsequent re-openings) Coordinate with the on-site PIO for traveler information dissemination Notify impacted agencies at the onset of an ICM response per standard procedures Document freeway management response actions in ERS/FlexCAD Participate in after-action debrief Own and manage the DSS including 24x7 use of the system, adequate staff to support the troubleshooting of the system, managing any licensing fees or maintenance contracts; and permissions control to manage the troubleshooting of the system Define permissions and notification parameters for desired ADOT users or recipients of ICM information in the DSS Attend after-action debriefs after ICM activations Host scenario workshops to update parameters and plans in ICM Host trainings for using the ICM MCDOT Oversee and coordinate arterial operations, including transit, during ICM events.
 This includes staffing for the ICM Coordination function.
-Monitor and manage the arterial network in their jurisdiction Document/communicate ICM response activities to ICM System throughout duration of ICM event Coordinate with REACT to support alternate routes as needed Coordinate directly with local departments and neighboring agencies during ICM activation Lead and participate in after-action debrief Lead RADS management and upkeep and support management and upkeep of other components of the ICM Systems relative to MCDOT Lead coordination of after-action debriefs after ICM activations, which may leverage the AZTech Partnership Establish pre-determined alternate routing and signal timing plans for MCDOT-owned facilities that would be ingested by DSS based on location and specific threshold Define permissions and notification parameters for desired MCDOT users or recipients of ICM System information in the DSS Participate in scenario workshops to update parameters and plans in the ICM System and
+Monitor and manage the arterial network in their jurisdiction Document/communicate ICM response activities to ICM throughout duration of ICM event Coordinate directly with local departments and neighboring agencies during ICM activation Lead and participate in after-action debrief Lead ARIS management and upkeep and support management and upkeep of other components of the ICM relative to MCDOT Lead coordination of after-action debriefs after ICM activations, which may leverage the AZTech Partnership Establish pre-determined alternate routing and signal timing plans for MCDOT-owned facilities that would be ingested by DSS based on location and specific threshold Define permissions and notification parameters for desired MCDOT users or recipients of ICM information in the DSS Participate in scenario workshops to update parameters and plans in the ICM and trainings for using the ICM, which may leverage the AZTech Partnership